jasperlinsen/image-manipulation-canvas/README.md

 As this library expands, some features pushed might not be fully tested yet.
 The following functions have working implementations, but are not checked and don't have a great deal of utility.
 These features are trying to pave the path for future implementations.

+**Beta functions are not necessarily in the final build yet.
+Beta functions will also warn you that they are beta: 'Function is under development!
+Use at your own risk.'**

 #### BrightnessScale
 `BrightnessScale(treshold:Int:0-255,angle:Int:0-359) 	-> this`
 Find gradient map at certain angle and display in B/W.